Skip to main content

 • “Hope this game is optimized for Steam Deck with SteamOS, as there are graphic glitches during battles.”

-• “Best Beyblade game to date, but there are a few things that could be better overall, including some visuals.”
+• “Best Beyblade game to date, but there are some things that could be better overall, including some visuals.”

 • optimization